Stop Work Orders

 - Respondent named in the violation

-- Officer, director or managing agent of the respondent corporation
+- Officer, Director or Managing Agent of named respondent corporation

-- Managing agent of place of occurrence (with a notarized letter of designation from the owner)
+- Managing agent of place of occurrence (attach a notarized letter of designation from owner)

 Certificate of Correction Supporting Documents